thebrewergame/website/spare-documentation.md

 ### Countdown

-thebrewergame.com v1.49 also brought in code for a countdown ahead of Matthew's birthday on December 4, 2024.
+thebrewergame.com v1.49 also brought in code for a countdown ahead of my birthday on December 4, 2024.
 To use it, copy the block of JavaScript code below from when it was first used into the `<script>` section of the main page, and go through the list of steps underneath to set it up.

 ```
-var countdownDate = new Date("Dec 4, 2024 00:00:00").getTime();
+var countdownDate = new Date("December 4, 2024 00:00:00 -0600").getTime();
 var countdownElement = document.getElementById("announcementContent")
 var countdownUpdater = setInterval(function() {
     var countdownCurrentTime = new Date().getTime();